cdl-saarland/AnICA/README.md

     - [ ] measurements
     - [X] OSACA
   - [ ] look into sampling constraint solvers if sampling turns out to be an issue
+  - [X] add an "at most 2^k uops used (on SKL)" domain, "no info about uops used" should be right under top
   - [X] revisit the TODOs in the aliasing sampling
   - [X] omit obviously blocked insns from sampling
   - [X] slice witness traces without the optional instructions